Maaike van der Heiden

 How can you grow up and thrive?

-How can you be an added value?
+How can you be of added value?

 Existence in organizations.

-Life must be given actively.
+Life must be actively given.

 So that I, or we, can take our existence.

-Do you want to learn more about systemic work and constellations?
+Want to learn more about systemic work and constellations?